pymc-devs/pymc/docs/source/developer_guide.rst

             ...
             return logp

-which returns a theano tensor that its value depends on the free parameters in the model (i.e., its parent nodes from the theano graph).You can evaluate or compile into a python callable (that you can pass numpy as input args).
-Note that the logp tensor depends on its input in the theano graph, thus you cannot pass new tensor to generate a logp function.
+which returns a Theano tensor that its value depends on the free parameters in the model (i.e., its parent nodes from the Theano graph).You can evaluate or compile into a python callable (that you can pass numpy as input args).
+Note that the logp tensor depends on its input in the Theano graph, thus you cannot pass new tensor to generate a logp function.
 For similar reason, in PyMC3 we do graph copying a lot using theano.clone to replace the inputs to a tensor.